electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

 Use the Electric Imp mobile app to BlinkUp your device

  - Log into your Electric Imp account
- - Enter your WIFI credentials
+ - Enter your WiFi credentials
  - Follow the instructions in the app to [BlinkUp](https://electricimp.com/platform/blinkup/) your device

  If you have any issues getting started with your Electric Imp account or device, see [the full getting started guide](https://electricimp.com/docs/gettingstarted/explorer/quickstartguide/).